Environment is a runtime execution context for API Proxies in an enterprise.

 Default variables cannot be deleted, only their values can be edited.

-For cache to be accessible via Kubernetes, the CACHE_SERVICE_NAME value should be added.
+For cache pods to be accessible to other cache pods via Kubernetes, the CACHE_SERVICE_NAME value should be added.

 Daily quota information is also kept in the cache.
-Quota information is reset to UTC timezone.
+Daily quota information is reset according to UTC timezone.

 If you want the starting time of the daily changing quota to be reset to your local time, you can add the value of CACHE_QUOTA_TIMEZONE to the additional variables.
 The value added here must be written as "+03:00".